krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     **database_name** is used.
 Determination of the **iprop_logfile** default value will not use values from the [dbmodules] section.)

+**kadmind_listen**
+    (Whitespace- or comma-separated list.)
+Specifies the kadmin RPC listening addresses and/or ports for the :ref:`kadmind(8)` daemon.
+    Each entry may be an interface address, a port number, or an address and port number separated by a colon.
+If the address contains colons, enclose it in square brackets.
+If no address is specified, the wildcard address is used.
+If kadmind fails to bind to any of the specified addresses, it will fail to start.
+The default is to bind to the wildcard address at the port specified in **kadmind_port**, or the standard kadmin port (749).
+New in release 1.15.

 **kadmind_port**
     (Port number.)
 Specifies the port on which the :ref:`kadmind(8)` daemon is to listen for this realm.
+Port numbers specified in **kadmind_listen** entries will override this port number.
 The assigned port for kadmind is 749, which is used by default.

 **key_stash_file**
     (String.)
 Specifies the location where the master key has been